Chart Color Schemes

 Cultural Diversity

-Mount Gravatt has a higher cultural diversity than most local markets, with 28.3% of its population born overseas and 21.0% speaking a language other than English at home.
-Christianity is the predominant religion in Mount Gravatt, comprising 45.1% of the population.
-Islam, however, is overrepresented compared to Greater Brisbane, making up 3.4% of Mount Gravatt's population versus 3.7%.
+Mount Gravatt's population shows higher cultural diversity than most local areas, with 28.3% born overseas and 21.0% speaking a language other than English at home.
+Christianity is the predominant religion in Mount Gravatt, accounting for 45.1%.
+Islam, however, is slightly overrepresented compared to Greater Brisbane, making up 3.4% of Mount Gravatt's population versus 3.7%.

 Frequently Asked Questions - Diversity